Getting a return on your solar investment

 Sometimes a feed-in credit doesn’t appear on a first bill.
 This may because your smart meter hasn’t been configured for solar use.
 Alinta Energy can help arrange this.

-A guide to the solar home
+Your guide to a solar powered home

 3. The electricity gets used to power your home.